kfilanowski/Pages-TestV2/src/assets/Malon's Marvelous Misadventures/Icon Usage Guide.md

 - Search for your icon name
 - If you can't find it, try a different search term or similar icon

-**4. Did you tell your developer friend?**
+**4. Did you commit and push your changes?**
-- After adding icons, let them know
+- After adding icons, commit and push to GitHub
-- They need to run a command to update the system
+- GitHub Actions automatically updates the system
-- Then refresh your browser (Ctrl + F5)
+- Wait a minute for deployment, then refresh your browser (Ctrl + F5)

 ### Still Not Working?

-Ask your developer friend to:
-1. Run `npm run generate:data`
+Try these steps:
+1. Make sure you committed and pushed your changes to GitHub
+2. Check that GitHub Actions completed successfully (green checkmark)
+3. Wait a minute or two for the deployment to finish
+4. Do a hard refresh: Ctrl + F5 (Windows) or Cmd + Shift + R (Mac)
-2. Check the browser console for error messages
+5. If still not working, check the browser console for error messages (F12 → Console tab)
-3. Verify the icon exists on Iconify

 The system will automatically try different icon libraries if the first one doesn't work, so don't worry too much about getting the prefix perfect!